Romana Acosta Bañuelos: Later life

-Throughout the 1980s and 1990s, Acosta continued to serve as president of Ramona's and Pan-American National, and by 1992, she had served three terms as chair of the bank's board of directors.
+Throughout the 1980s and 1990s, Acosta continued to serve as president of Ramona's and Pan-American National.
+By 1992, she had served three terms as chair of the bank's board of directors.
 In the late 1990s she allowed her three children to take over daily operations of Ramona's and to play large roles in the bank's operations.

 Acosta Bañuelos remained CEO at Pan-American National and president of Ramona's, running both businesses from her Los Angeles home.
-The Acosta family owned two-thirds of the shares in the publicly-traded bank.
-Pan-American National Bank is credited with helping economically troubled East Los Angeles develop a sense of community and with being a factor in the economic improvement of its Latino population.
+The Acosta family owned two-thirds of the shares in the publicly traded bank.
+Pan-American National Bank is credited with helping troubled East Los Angeles develop a sense of community and make economic gains in business.

 Acosta Bañuelos died January 15, 2018, in Redondo Beach, California.